4 ways to create website mockups (even if you have no design experience)

 1. Create your website design mockup on paper

-If you’re open to taking the low-tech approach when creating your website mockup, then you could create your website mockup using pen and paper.
+If you’re open to taking the low-tech approach when creating your website mockup or wireframe, then you could create your website mockup using pen and paper.

-There’s no way of creating a website design mockup with a lower barrier to entry.
+There’s no easier way of creating a mock website design.
 Just grab a pad and pen.
 Paper mockups keep things simple — no getting hung up on making the design look just so.
 It’s intentionally low-fidelity.

 It’s not easy to collaborate or get feedback on a paper-based mock website — unless, of course, your collaborator happens to be in the same room with you.

 You can only take a physical website mockup so far before you need to recreate it in a digital format.
 After all, the point of a mockup is to get a highly realistic representation of what the website will look like.
 Trying to achieve that in a non-digital format would be difficult, tedious, and time-consuming.
 (However, if you do start with a pen-and-paper sketch, you can easily digitize it with Uizard — just take a picture of it.)